Joyeta16/Business-Insights-360/README.md

 ## 🧠 Skills Gained

-- Gained a deeper understanding of business metrics and their impact on a product-based company's performance.
+- Gained a deeper understanding of business metrics and their impact on a company's performance.
 - Designed insightful, user-centric Power BI dashboards.
 - Developed functional knowledge of finance, sales, marketing, and supply chain, and their influence on business outcomes.